 Three accused persons namely A, B and C commit the offence of cheating under Section 420 of I.P.C. in furtherance of their common intention.
-The trial court frames charge against them under Section 420 of I.P.C. but do not mention Section 34 of I.P.C. (common intention) in the charge.
-After trial, the court convicts them.
+The trial court frames charge against them under Section 420 of I.P.C. but does not mention Section 34 of I.P.C. (common intention) in the charge.
+After the trial, the court convicts them.
 A, B and C prefer an appeal against such conviction.
-In the appellate court, the argument was advanced by the convicts that non-mentioning of Section 34 in the charge misled them.
+In the appellate court, the argument was advanced by the convicts that the non-mentioning of Section 34 in the charge misled them.

 The appellate court is of the view that in the facts and circumstances of the case omission of Section 34 in the charge by the trial court does not mislead the accused person.
 Should the appellate court set aside the conviction of appellants on the ground that Section 34 of I.P.C. was not mentioned in the charge?
 Give reasons, and also refer to the case law, if any, on this point.

 A is charged by the trial court for a certain offence.
 During the trial, the trial court added a charge of another offence also against the accused A. Is the addition of a new charge during a trial by the trial court valid?
 If so, refer to the relevant provision.

 A is accused of a theft on one occasion, and of causing grievous hurt on another occasion.
 A gives an application in writing to try both the offences at one trial.
 Can the Magistrate do so?
 [RJS, 1991]